linkedin/dynamometer/README.md

 * Collect the Hadoop distribution tarball to use to start the Dyno-NN and -DNs.
 For example, if testing against Hadoop 2.7.4, use [hadoop-2.7.4.tar.gz](http://www.apache.org/dyn/closer.cgi/hadoop/common/hadoop-2.7.4/hadoop-2.7.4.tar.gz).
-  This distribution contains a number of components unnecessary for Dynamometer (e.g. YARN), so to reduce its size, you can optionally use the `create-slim-hadoop-tar.sh` script:
+  This distribution contains several components unnecessary for Dynamometer (e.g. YARN), so to reduce its size, you can optionally use the `create-slim-hadoop-tar.sh` script:
   ```
   ./bin/create-slim-hadoop-tar.sh hadoop-VERSION.tar.gz